UWrc/UWrc.github.io/docs/hyak101/basics/arrays.md

 * The usage of Bash variables to set up arguments for commands.
 * The usage of Slurm environment variable `SLURM_ARRAY_TASK_ID` as a identifier for each job in the array and a multiplier for defining variables.

-Utilizing Slurm environment variables like `SLURM_ARRAY_TASK_ID` and Bash can help you generate job arrays for testing configurations and parameters for your research computing project. [**See Slurm documentation to explore more Slurm output environment variables.**](https://slurm.schedmd.com/sbatch.html#SECTION_OUTPUT-ENVIRONMENT-VARIABLES)
+Utilizing Slurm environment variables like `SLURM_ARRAY_TASK_ID` and Bash can help you generate job arrays for testing configurations and parameters for your research computing project. [<ins>**See Slurm documentation to explore more Slurm output environment variables.**</ins>](https://slurm.schedmd.com/sbatch.html#SECTION_OUTPUT-ENVIRONMENT-VARIABLES)

 In the Advanced Slurm tutorial, we explore the usage of `SLURM_ARRAY_TASK_ID` to execute the same command on a file set, and we use Bash scripting to perform a parameter sweep.